shamim-ice/Supermarket_sales_e2e_pipelining_Airflow_Project/airflow_installation-guide.md

-# Apcahe-Airflow Installation - Commands
+# Airflow Installation - Commands
 ## Linux (or WSL)
 #### Update sudo apt
 In Linux terminal (or after installation WSL on your Windows):